 Ensure a successful move to France by acquiring cultural understanding and improving your language skills.

-Aims: By the end of this cours, in the following domains, by the end of this course, you will be able to:
+Aims: By the end of this course, in the following domains, you will be able to:

 – General/Daily life: